Our Governors

 - Monitoring and review of School Policies.

-- Regular monitoring of pupil progress.
+- Regular monitoring of pupil progress at key points.

 - Meeting with External Advisors to deliver Headteacher Appraisal.